 Questions For Your Second Advisor Interview

-Understanding the quality and value of the financial plans an advisor creates can be the difference between a lackluster advisor and one who wants to accelerate your wealth creation and fulfill your financial goals.
+Understanding the quality and value of an advisor’s financial plans can be the difference between a lackluster advisor and one who wants to accelerate wealth creation and fulfill financial goals.
+By looking over a sample, you can understand what to expect from the plan the financial planner or financial advisor creates.

+Note that you shouldn’t have to ask this question.
+If, during your first call, the advisor hasn’t clarified that they are positioning you for time in the market instead of timing it, they might not be it!
 An important benefit of hiring a wealth advisor is you’re not panic-stricken and worrying but instead focusing on the long-term, holistic financial plan you’ve put in place with your advisor.

 This is an essential second interview question, so consider saving it for when you’re seriously considering hiring the advisor.